AbhinavPalacharla/networks_p1/notes.md

   - Can check and see if user has joined channel before switching to it

 - Error checking for if executable is ran with proper arguments

+- Normalize command and channel to lowercase

+- If fail to realloc in join_channel() then rollback changes accordingly